payalnpatel/Microsoft-Azure/DP900/Study-Guide.md

     - key in Azure Table Storage consists of 2 elements: the partition key and a row key

 ### Describe capabilities and features of Azure Cosmos DB
-• Identify use cases for Azure Cosmos DB
+1. Identify use cases for Azure Cosmos DB
-• Describe Azure Cosmos DB APIs
+2. Describe Azure Cosmos DB APIs

 ## Describe an analytics workload on Azure (25—30%)
 ### Describe common elements of a modern data warehouse
-• Describe considerations for data ingestion and processing
+1. Describe considerations for data ingestion and processing
-• Describe options for analytical data stores
+2. Describe options for analytical data stores
-• Describe Azure services for data warehousing, including Azure Synapse Analytics, Azure Databricks, Azure HDInsight, and Azure Data Factory
+3. Describe Azure services for data warehousing, including Azure Synapse Analytics, Azure Databricks, Azure HDInsight, and Azure Data Factory
 ### Describe consideration for real-time data analytics
-• Describe the difference between batch and streaming data
+1. Describe the difference between batch and streaming data
+    - Data processing is the conversion of raw data to meaningful information through a process - 2 general ways to process data include batch processing and stream processing
+    - batch processing - multiple data records are collected and stored before being processed together in a single operation. can process on a scheduled time interval, or it could be triggered when a certain amount of data has arrived or as the result of some event.
+        - suitable for handling large datasets efficiently
+        - high latency - typically a few hours (latency is time it takes for data to be received and processed)
+        - for complex analytics
+    - stream processing - a source of data is constantly monitored and processed in real time as new data events occur. each new piece of data is processed when it arrives.
+        - intended for individual records or micro batches of few records
+        - low latency - seconds to milliseconds
+        - used for simple response functions, aggregates, or calculations such as rolling averages
-• Describe technologies for real-time analytics including Azure Stream Analytics, Azure Synapse Data Explorer, and Spark structured streaming
+2. Describe technologies for real-time analytics including Azure Stream Analytics, Azure Synapse Data Explorer, and Spark structured streaming
+    - Azure Stream Analytics - PaaS solution you can use to define streaming jobs that ingest data from a streaming source, apply a perpetual query, and write results to output.
+        - service for complex event processing and analysis of streaming data.
+    - Spark Structured Streaming - open-source library that enables you to develop complex streaming solutions on Apache Spark Based services in Azure Synapse Analytics, Azure Databricks, and Azure HDInsight
+    - Azure Data Explorer - high performance database and analytics service that is optimized for ingesting and querying batch or streaming data with a time-series element, and which can be used as a standalone Azure service or as an Azure synapse data explorer runtime in Azure Synapse Analytics Workspace
+        - standalone service for efficiently analyzing data. uses KQL

 ### Describe data visualization in Microsoft Power BI
 1. Identify capabilities of Power BI
     - Power BI is a suite of tools and services that data analysts can use to build interactive data visualizations for business users to consume.
 Tools include Power BI Desktop, Power BI Service, Power BI Phone App, web browser.